Francis Holland School: Francis Holland, Regent's Park

 There are about 500 pupils at the school, and about 120 sixth-formers.
 Most of their sports take place in Regent's Park and Paddington Recreational Grounds.

 Francis Holland, Sloane Square

-There are over 600 pupils on roll, 164 of whom are in the Junior School aged between 4 and 11 years, and 100 sixth-formers.
-Most of the School's sports take place in Battersea Park.
-Francis Holland, Sloane Square, is also ranked highly in league tables and is noted by The Good Schools Guide as having an "outstandingly high quality" in its Arts, History and MFL (modern foreign languages) departments.
+There are over 605 pupils on roll.

+Francis Holland Prep School

+Formerly a part of the Sloane Square school, in September 2024 the junior department was relocated to 15 Manresa Road and established as a separate prep school.

+The move enabled a transition from one-form entry to two-form entry, doubling the school's enrollment from 140 to 280.